 NFDM also provides counseling to help new homeowners manage and maintain their new home, and to help homeowners who are facing foreclosure.

-For more information on credit and debt management, visit the links on the next page.
+For more information on credit and debt management, visit the links below.